 From there, it’s a matter of money and finding a way to convince board-level executives that long-term transformation programmes are the only way to ensure your organisation doesn’t become the latest victim of a legacy technology disaster.

 This blog post has been co-authored by our CEO Rory MacDonald and Content Consultant Joe Carstairs.
-It is part of a series that covers modernising legacy applications.
 In my next post, I’ll be looking at how financing affects legacy application transformation.

 If you are interested in learning more about this topic, our team has released our ‘Modernising Legacy Applications In The Public Sector’ e-book which will empower you to define and implement the right approach for your organisation to make legacy applications a thing of the past.
 Download a free copy here.